alexander-matz/tamias/README.md

 # Installation

 Create a user that acts as your git user.
-Be aware that regular ssh access will not be possible after installation of wolbach.
+Be aware that regular ssh access will not be possible after installation of tamias.
-After that build a release version of the wolbach sources on your server by executing:
+After that build a release version of the tamias sources on your server by executing:

 `$ dub build --build=release`

-Then execute `./wolbach install <path to your admin ssh key>` on the server.
+Then execute `./tamias install <path to your admin ssh key>` on the server.

 # Usage